-Yet, what should France do?
+What should France do?

 First, the (limited) reform efforts begun under Sarkozy and Hollande should be systematically and consequently continued.
-France needs policies that strengthen competitiveness and enhance its potential for further growth; as a consequence, it should change its growth model which until very recently has depended on domestic demand fed mostly by public deficit spending.
+France needs policies that strengthen competitiveness and enhance its potential for further growth; as a consequence, it should change its growth model (which, until very recently, depended on domestic demand fed mostly by public deficit spending).

 Second, clear priority should be given to structural reforms over an immediate return to budget stability.
-If both are important, the current economic depression is a poor environment for immediate budget stabilization which would be pro-cyclical and trigger even more economic stagnation.
+If both are important, the current economic depression is a poor environment for immediate budget stabilization, which would be pro-cyclical and trigger even more economic stagnation.
 As for structural reforms, they would enhance competitiveness and growth potential which, in turn, would have positive effects on the structural budgetary situation by decreasing public expenditures.
-This could be in line with new delays accorded by the European Union to France for reducing public deficits.
-But given that former delays granted have not been used to foster reforms, a credible commitment of the French government and a realistic reform program will be necessary.
+This could be in line with new delays accorded France by the European Union for reducing public deficits.
+Given that previous EU-granted delays were not used to foster reforms, a credible commitment by the French government and a realistic reform program will be necessary.

 Third, reform choices should be made more explicit.
-The realization of reforms requires a mix of political determination, good communication as to why changes need to be made, and effective social consultation with interest groups.
-While overcoming the lack of real social dialogue and the weakness of intermediate actors (associations, social partners and organized interest groups), several changes introduced in 2007 should continue to be pursued.
-The method chosen by President Hollande to reform the labor market (a commitment to reform; a social negotiation timeline; agreement with most labor and business organizations; transformation of pact into law) has been a first promising step in this direction but has yet to produce the expected results.
+The realization of reforms requires a mixture of political determination, truthfulness about the need for changes and effective societal consultation with interest groups.
+In spite of difficulties deriving from the weakness of intermediate actors (associations, unions, business organizations) and from a climate of mutual distrust, the inclusion of these actors should be continued.

-France needs more courageous policies that include clear (if unpopular) choices, a language of truth to explain the challenges, more social dialogue and a less messy and uncoordinated style of government.
-This will be all but easy for the Holland administration, which has lost the trust placed in it by economic actors, and which faces widespread unpopularity in the electorate and the growth of radical, anti-European movements.
-What was perceived as challenging in 2013 becomes a titanic task as political and economic resources are unavailable or decreasing.
-Unfortunately in that context, anything, including the worst, becomes possible.
+France needs courageous policies that include clear (even if unpopular) choices, frankness when explaining the challenges, more societal dialogue, and a less chaotic and uncoordinated style of governance.
+This will be difficult for the Hollande administration, which has lost the trust of voters and other political actors.
+If Prime Minister Manuel Valls upholds this approach of clear-cut reforms, the President may be inclined to follow another logic given the 2017 presidential elections: as three roughly equal blocks are contesting (the Socialist Party and its allies, conservatives, and the extreme right), his party will have to unite the entire left camp to qualify for the decisive second ballot, as only two candidates will be admitted.
+This could mean concessions to the leftist parties and abandoning further reforms.

 A major concern beyond these reform challenges is integration.
-The traditional French model, based on an open policy toward immigrants acquiring French nationality and on the principle of equality of all citizens, regardless of ethnic origins or religion, has lost its integrative power in the last 30 years.
-The former key instruments of the integration process (education, work, Church, parties or trade unions) no longer work.
-The problem is complex: the high concentration of immigrants in the suburban zones leaves young people without much in the way of future prospects; the cultural awareness of young French citizens with a north African background, feeling rejected by society and faced with racism and discrimination, have created explosive situations in these areas.
-Conflicts have proliferated, such as suburban petty criminality and riots, so-called headscarf conflicts or violence between different (e.g., Muslim and Jewish) communities.

-This challenge needs answers involving multiple policies, in fields such as urban development, education, job training and employment.
-It should emphasize so-called soft policies such as education, social integration, "sociabilité," all of which require time and human resources beyond the financial involvement of public authorities.
+The traditional French model, based on an open policy toward immigrants acquiring French nationality and on the principle of equality of all citizens, regardless of ethnic origins or religion, has lost its integrative power over the last 30 years.
+The former key instruments of the integration process (education, work, religion, political parties or trade unions) no longer work.
+This challenge requires multifaceted policy solutions, including in urban development, education, job training and employment.
+It should emphasize soft policies such as education, social integration and "sociabilité," all of which require time and human resources well beyond the current financial involvement of public authorities.
 What is at stake is a political and social cohesion that derives from common national values and rules.
+Unfortunately, the present situation, characterized by an identity crisis, an ethnic divide, the exclusion of migrants and political frustrations which have triggered extremist voting, has discouraged such a social cohesion policy.